Bring the matter before the court of justice (former courts of first instance/high court)

 Application for referral to the Court of Justice

-You must attach to your request copies of your supporting documents (invoice, contract, quotation, proof of the attempt to reconcile, etc.).
+You must attach copies of your supporting documents (invoice, contract, quotation, etc.) to your request.

 You can request in your motion that the proceedings take place without a hearing.